Biden is in Puerto Rico to see what the island needs to recover

 Hurricane Fiona hit Puerto Rico on Sept.
 18 as a Category 1 storm, delivering over 30 inches of rain, which engulfed entire communities, destroyed roads and critical infrastructure and killed at least 13 people.

-As of last Wednesday, there are over 1,000 federal response workers on the ground in Puerto Rico — including more than 100 search and rescue personnel--- to help the island recover from the hurricane.
+As of last Wednesday, there were over 1,000 federal response workers on the ground in Puerto Rico — including more than 100 search and rescue personnel — to help the island recover from the hurricane.
 The U.S. Department of Transportation dedicated $8 million to repair bridges and roadways, according to the White House.

 It's been five years since Hurricane Maria made landfall in Puerto Rico as a Category 4 storm, the worst storm in the island's modern history.
 That storm killed nearly 3,000 people and caused over $100 billion in damage.